brittjavs/garden-exchange-app/garden-exchange-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Garden Exchange Frontend
+This app is meant as a plant swapping platform.
+A user can create an account with a username, and password.
+Once logged in, they can see all active listings and send an offer to the listings creator.
+Through the navbar a user can navigate to a form to create a new listing as well as view their own active listings as well as offers they've received/sent.

 # Usage
 In the terminal,
 * cd garden-exchange-app